CSLewin/NeonSunset/NEON SUNET.md

 - Your civilian license (or lack of one), including name, address, photo, and official records (education, employment, military, medical, and criminal)
 - Your unique hardware configuration
 - Your true, holistic search topic

-#### Access

-Do you need to physically jack into a device or network, or can you remotely access it over a network?

-Most information exists on some kind of networked device; only very sensitive data is airgapped--completely removed from networked access--or on devices that require a user's physical presence.
-Corporate network security might have a fierce response, but they still need employees in the Riyadh office to have ready access to the London server farm, which gives a hacker an opportunity.
-Inherently dangerous, valuable, or obscure data--government military secrets, corporate laboratory research, or truly niche porn--are all examples of information that could require physical access--which means finding a way into that bunker, orbital laboratory, or loft apartment and contending with on-site security.

-In contrast, manipulating networked devices--doors, elevators, machinery, and some vehicles and drones--almost always requires proximity.
-Highly secure devices--usually things that could kill you, intentionally or not--are often airgapped and require a direct interface through a universal data cable.

-That said, even airgapped computers and devices can be remotely compromised, although this requires a level of dedication and bespoke construction of intrusion hardware such that generalizing the technique is virtually impossible...but it's still enough to generate paranoia.

-#### Preparation

-Did you take the time to buy or write your own exploit or search agent, are you whipping one up as fast as you can, or are you running your gear or your brain hot to handle it manually?

-### The Check

-Skill Used: Technology (Lore).

-### Outcomes

-#### Duration

-How long will it take to assemble your Information?
-How long will your Action last?
-What are your options for reducing or extending that time?

-#### Consequence

-Who noticed your search, and what did they learn?
-How'd your gear--or your brain--handle the hack?

 ### Other Clever Ideas